-St Ignatius Brianchaninov (1807-1867) is renowned as a writer on the spiritual life in general.
-What is less well known is that throughout most of his adult life he struggled with chronic illness and disability.
-Thus his own life experience disposed him to reflect on the meaning of suffering for human existence and how through it we might find “a harbor for our hope.”
+St Ignatius Brianchaninov (1807-1867) struggled with chronic illness and disability through most of his adult life.
+Thus his own life experience disposed him to reflect on the meaning of suffering and how through it we might find “a harbor for our hope.”
+His letters, excerpted and organized here thematically, will equally benefit all who suffer.

 Posted by Sdn.
 Andrew Palczewski on 12th May 2020